Eirenis-GNU-Linux/.github/profile/README.md

 **VodograyOS is a fast operating system oriented at creative people, it includes more software for creators and their tasks**

 #### Features
-- 400MB of RAM is required to start
+- The desktop is KDE Plasma
+- Flatpak is preconfigured and apps will be installed from it
-- Many programs to create
+- Included many programs to create
 - Completely free and opensource

 #### List of included software
 - Firefox
+- gThumb
+- VLC
+- Lollypop
+- Flameshot
+- LibreOffice
-- Gimp, Inkscape, Blender
+- Gimp, Inkscape, Blender, Krita
-- Audacity
+- Audacity, LMMS
-- Pitivi
+- Kdenlive
 - Obs-Studio
+- Gcolor3
-- Geany
+- VSCodium
-- And many compilers for programming languages

  I publish news about the distribution and its development in the Telegram [channel](https://t.me/VodograyOS)